CMSgov/bluebutton-web-server/docker-compose/readme.md

 ```

 When the fhir server is a remote bfd, the salt, iterations etc. are extracted from the vault file, and the password
-is stored in a secured store (e.g. keybase), the client cert and key files are stored in secured store, and indicated by
+is stored in a secured store, the client cert and key files are stored in secured store, and indicated by
 SRC_CERT_FILE, SRC_KEY_FILE, and are copied to blue button server certstore automatically if they are not there already.

 ```